 Cryptocurrency and Blockchain Innovations

-Robo-advisors and Algorithmic Trading
+Robo-Advisors and Algorithmic Trading

 Digital Wallets and Payment Solutions

 The surge of digital payments has given rise to diverse e-wallet solutions, each aiming to simplify transactions while ensuring security.
+For startups in this space, patenting unique security protocols is often a key focus.

 Envisioning Post-patenting Scenarios